-The historical book collections at Simmons College reflect the strong professional orientation of the College curriculum.
+The historical book collections at Simmons University reflect the strong professional orientation of the University curriculum.
 Represented are mostly 19th and 20th century works relating to public health nursing, social work and social welfare, children's literature, household economics, and the history of the book.
 There are also selected works by members of the faculty and alumnae/i.

 The 1,500 volumes of the Social Work Archives Collection include the Donald Moreland and Robert Ramsey collections of late 18th, 19th, and early 20th century European and American works on the topics of philanthropy, slum life and poverty, child labor and welfare, medical care of the mentally ill, crime, and slavery.
 Included are Una and Her Papers: Memorials of Agnes Elizabeth Jones by her sister, with a preface by Henry Ward Beecher and an introduction by Florence Nightingale (New York, 1872); Narrative of the Life of Frederick Douglass, an American Slave, written by himself (Boston, 1845); and Voices from Prison: a selection of poetry written within the cell, by various prisoners, edited by Charles Spear (Boston, 1849).